umbraco/rfcs/cms/0027-the-future-of-search.md

 In this index data format:

 - All `Texts` will be used for full text search.
-The granular division of text types are to be used for relevance boosting.
+  - The granular division of text types are to be used as "buckets" of text for implementation-specific boosting with a defined order of importance.
 - `Keywords`, `Decimals`, `Integers` and `DateTimeOffsets` are meant for filtering and/or faceting.

+The property names in the index data format are likely subject to change, but they will serve as a reference point throughout this RFC.

 We will _not_ provide specifics on how the index data should be indexed (e.g. how to analyze for full text search).
 We consider this an implementation detail for the individual search implementations, as it varies greatly between providers.